 When you take drugs at regular intervals, there might be some nonnegligible amount left over from previous doses.
 Here is essentially what my calculator is doing, where p is the hours between doses:

-Yes, I realize the real-world implications of drugs and their half-lives is way more complicated than a simple power-of-two equation.
+Yes, I realize the real-world implications of drugs and their half-lives are way more complicated than a simple power-of-two equation.
 Still, I wanted a quick and easy way to compute the oversimplified numbers.